-I’m aware that in some (outdated and toxic) environments, kindness is still perceived as a fault, a weakness and insincere but I truly believe that you can be kind and still be assertive.
+I’m aware that in some (outdated) environments, kindness is still perceived as a fault, a weakness and insincere but I truly believe that you can be kind and still be assertive.
 You can be kind and still have solid boundaries.
 You can be kind and still disagree with someone’s opinion.
 You can be kind and still be driven.
 You can be kind and still say no. You can be kind and still be respected.
 You can be kind without having a hidden agenda.
-You can be kind and have a difficult conversation.
 You can be kind and…well, you get the idea.

 Granted, kindness is not always an easy tool to utilise; it takes a lot of practice, resilience and self-awareness to be kind, especially during those moments when we really don’t feel like it.
 As human beings, if someone treats us badly or we’re not feeling great ourselves, it’s often easier to react from a place of defensiveness, immaturity and arrogance instead.

-Authentic kindness, when delivered with compassion and understanding, can help to build trust, strengthen genuine connections and foster even more kindness, like a marvellous ripple effect.
-It can help those who may be feeling lost and vulnerable (for many reasons) feel seen, helping to give them a little bit of hope and motivation.
+Authentic kindness, when delivered with compassion and understanding, can help to build trust and respect, strengthen genuine connections and foster even more kindness, like a marvellous ripple effect.
+It can help those who may be feeling lost and vulnerable feel seen, giving them hope and motivation.

 Give without any conditions or expectation, whether that’s practically or emotionally.
 Make a brew for a colleague unexpectedly.
-Think about how your own behaviours may be impacting those around you and how you can help to improve certain situations, rather than create barriers.
+Stop to think about how your own behaviours may be impacting those around you and how you can help to improve certain situations, rather than create barriers.
+Be softer towards those in vulnerable situations.
+Listen without judgement.
 Pop some extra food into your shopping trolley if you’re able to and pass it on those who need it.